agosmou/Pico/README.md

-# Pico - Record your food experiences!
+# Pico
+Record your food experience by adding restaurants to the web page.
+Once the restaurant is added you can update it's properties on the webpage or simply add more reviews to it.
+Enjoy!

 ##
 Built using PERN stack